Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Results

 \subsection{Analysis of particular cases}

-To demonstrate the method described above we discuss two cases.
+To demonstrate the method described above, we discuss two cases.
 The details of the two cases are mentioned in Table \ref{tab:casedetail_long}.
-In Case 1, we consider a low mass compact binary system with chirp mass $\mathcal{M} = 1.03 M_{\odot}$, total mass $M = 2.48 M_{\odot} $ located at redshift $z = 0.42$.
-The inspiral signal from this binary enters the ET band at 1Hz but is only detected at the start of $2047^{th}$ segment.
-In this segment the $(f_{i-1}, f_i) \sim (17.61, 1244.10)$ Hz.
-The SNR values in this segment cross the detection threshold with $\rho_{1,seg} = 5.22 , \; \rho_{2, seg} = 7.83 , \; \rho_{3, seg} = 8.73 $.
-Since this is the last segment of the inspiral signal for this binary, we have the information from this one segment only which is 4.88 minutes long.
-The distributions for declination, right ascension $(\delta, \alpha)$ and inclination, polarization angle $(\iota, \psi)$ are shown in Figure \ref{fig:loc_final_case1}.
-In the distribution for $(\delta, \alpha)$ we see the degeneracy in the recovered angles coming from the nature of dependence of $\Theta$ function on the angles.
-In particular there is the symmetry about the equatorial plane i.e ($\theta \rightarrow -\theta$) and also with respect to the rotation by 90 degrees about the longitude i.e ($\phi \rightarrow \phi + 90^o $).
-This results in eight images of possible location of the source.
-The plot shown in Figure \ref{fig:loc1_final_thetaphi} shows the localization of $(\delta, \alpha)$ is fairly well constrained while the constraint on $(\iota, \psi)$ as seen in Figure \ref{fig:loc1_final_incpsi} is much weaker.
-The area of $90\%$ probability ($A_{90}$) about the peak for declination and right ascension $(\delta, \alpha)$ in this case is $ 2.47 \times 10^4 $ sq degrees.
+In case 1, we consider a low mass compact binary system with chirp mass $\mathcal{M} = 1.16 M_{\odot}$, total mass $M = 2.71 M_{\odot} $ located at redshift $z = 0.44$.
+The inspiral signal from this binary enters the ET band at 1Hz but is detected only at the start of $924^{th}$ segment.
+In this segment, $(f_{i-1}, f_i) \sim (20.95, 1128.07)$ Hz.
+The SNR values in this segment cross the detection threshold with $\rho_{1,seg} = 8.94, \; \rho_{2, seg} = 5.30, \; \rho_{3, seg} = 7.11 $.
+Since this is the last segment of the inspiral signal for this binary, we have the information from this one segment only which is 1.38 min long.
+The distributions for declination, right ascension $(\delta, \alpha)$ and inclination, polarization angle $(\iota, \psi)$ are shown in Fig. \ref{fig:loc_final_case1}.
+In the distribution for $(\delta, \alpha)$, we see the degeneracy in the recovered angles coming from the nature of dependence of $\Theta$ function on the angles.
+In particular, there is the symmetry about the equatorial plane i.e ($\theta \rightarrow -\theta$), and also with respect to the rotation by $90^{\circ}$ about the longitude i.e ($\phi \rightarrow \phi + 90^{\circ} $), where $(\theta, \phi)$ are the sky coordinates in the detector frame (see Fig. 2 in Ref. \cite{2021PhRvD.104d3014S} for a better understanding).
+This results in eight images of possible locations of the source.
+The plot shown in Fig. \ref{fig:loc1_final_thetaphi} shows the localization of $(\delta, \alpha)$ is fairly well constrained while the constraint on $(\iota, \psi)$ as seen in Fig. \ref{fig:loc1_final_incpsi} is much weaker.
+The area of $90\%$ probability ($A_{90}$) about the peak for declination and right ascension $(\delta, \alpha)$ in this case is $ 2.02 \times 10^4 $ square degrees.